GenericMappingTools/GMT.jl/docs/src/scatter.md

    In alternative to the *symbol* keyword, user can select the symbol name with either *marker* or *shape* and symbol size with *markersize*, *ms* or just *size*.
 The value of these keywords can be either numeric (symb meaning size in cm) or string if an unit is appended, *e.g.*  *markersize=5p*.
 This form of symbol selection allows also to specify a variable symbol size.
-All it's need for this is that the keywrd's value be an array with the same number of elements as the number of data points.
+All it's need for this is that the keyword's value be an array with the same number of elements as the number of data points.